-While MacBooks are known for their superb battery life and performance, like the battery performance on any other device with rechargeable batteries, the performance of your Mac also diminishes with time.
+While MacBooks are known for their superb battery life, their battery performance also diminishes with time, like any other device with rechargeable batteries.
 This occurs because, over time, the battery starts losing its capacity to hold a charge, resulting in you keeping your MacBook connected to a charger more often.
 This is exactly where understanding your MacBook’s battery cycle count can come in handy, as it can help you adjust your charging and usage habits, which, in return, will delay the potential battery replacement.

 Keep reading to learn how to check the battery cycle count on a MacBook.